kevinhikaruevans/nats-kv-lock/README.md

 # nats-kv-lock
 A simple, distributed lock using NATS.io

-### Note!
+## Notes

-- This is a simple PoC and perhaps shouldn't be used in a production environment
+This lock follows [the exclusive locking example](https://docs.nats.io/nats-concepts/jetstream/key-value-store/kv_walkthrough#create-aka-exclusive-locking) in the NATS JetStream docs.
-- This does NOT guarantee order, i.e. it is an unfair lock.
+This lock does NOT guarantee order, i.e. it is an unfair lock.

 ## Installation

 Assuming you already have NATS installed, you can simply `pip install nats-kv-lock`

 ## Example